Tärnö

 Tärnö is an island in the Blekinge archipelago, the largest and southernmost island in Hällaryd archipelago, in Karlshamn municipality, Blekinge County.

 Geography

 The island measures 115.7 ha (285.9 acres) in surface.

-The island boasts forty homesteads, now nearly all in use as summer residences.
+The island has around forty homesteads, now nearly all in use as summer residences.

 History

 The island's population was once a farming and fishing community, to which many traces bear witness to this day.
 Tärnö was an important piloting centre during the first half of the 20th century.
 During that same period, cobblestones were hewn on the island for shipping to Germany and other countries.
 The island featured in a number of Per Gunnar Evander's novels.

-Communications and Services
+Communications and services

 Ferry services to Tärnö are maintained from Karlshamn and from Matvik.
 Additionally, taxi boats frequent the island.
 A kiosk is found on the island serving simple food items and other necessities as well as a community centre which is rented out for summer camps and the like.
 The island's old teacher's residence is also rented out during summer, as are many smaller cottages, both municipally and privately owned.